By Sid Pranke

 After accepting the job offer, I gave notice to my landlord, Peter, and methodically started to inform everyone I thought needed to know about my upcoming relocation.
 I went to many medical appointments – vaccines for Hepatitis A & B, typhoid, screenings for tuberculosis & gonorrhea/syphilis (required by the St. Kitts-Nevis government), eye exam, dental work.
 I made the most of the last month of my Minnesota health insurance.

 For the work permit for the Federation of St. Kitts-Nevis, I had to jump through a few hoops.
 Some were easier to fulfill than others.
 When I first heard I would need a clearance letter from the local authorities, I didn’t foresee any problems.
-So I drove downtown Minneapolis on a minus 20 degree Fahrenheit day in late February, parked my car at a meter & made the request at the downtown police records office.
-The clerk looked up my name and paused.

 The media group that hired me told me I would be getting a house and a car plus salary.
 I had gone to great lengths selling most of my larger possessions, including my car, which coincidentally was going to be fully paid off the exact month I was making the move.